 - Bethlehem Haven, a women's clinic in downtown Pittsburgh

 Through the UPMC Shadyside/Pittsburgh Public Schools Health Partnership, the Family Medicine Residency Program has been able to maintain an active role in adolescent health care.
-Residents have the opportunity throughout the year to participate in such events as Career Day, health fairs, and become involved in the Promoting Adolescent Development Through Sexuality Education.
+Residents have the opportunity to become involved in the Promoting Adolescent Development Through Sexuality Education.
 The PSI program has earned national recognition as a model teen pregnancy prevention program.

 Resident Teaching Experiences